 For a while now, whenever I am working on my computer, editing photos, doing social media, writing this blog, I listen to music.
 I find at times that depending on how I feel and what I do, I listen to different music, sometimes only instrumental, other times Mozart, Queen, or John Coltrane.
 It seems that music indeed is a form of therapy for me and an integral part of my everyday life.

 Everyone was very engaged during the show and from an outsider’s view like me, they actually looked like they knew each other and have sung for a lifetime.
 That is impressive.
-I am already looking forward to hearing Catherine Forte and the band live again.
+I am already looking forward to hearing Catherine Forte and the band live again and be her favorite concert photographer.

 Make sure you check her out and follow & subscribe to her newsletter.
 And why not, become a fan.
 I know I am.

 Thank you for staying with me until the end of the article.
-Since you are here, go check my other blog post I already mentioned above about another event in Tokyo I covered as a photographer.
+Since you are here, go check the other blog post I already mentioned above about another event in Tokyo I covered as an event photographer.

 Huge thank you to Catherine for helping me to make this blog post possible.